5 points of a Newtecnic architecture

 2. Pre-tender activities

-4. The strategies of an evolving design
+3. Strategies of an evolving design

 The specific approach to design at Newtecnic is to understand and design all aspects of a building as a single ‘organism’ rather than as separate, loosely connected parts.
 The design process starts with loose connections, but the design evolves into a single unified ‘organism’, creating a design which is more efficient, cheaper, more useful and better looking than buildings which are designed as a juxtaposition of systems.
 This aim is achieved by designing each component as internal spaces (from a brief or program); walls, roofs, structure, environmental controls and equipment.
 When this assembly is loosely fit together, we look for connections between them by looking for efficiencies of combining strategies, functions or assemblies that work well together.
 The design then starts to evolve of its own accord, avoiding the visual randomness associated with some aspects of contemporary design.

-5. The behaviour of an evolving design
+4. Behaviour of an evolving design

 In short, we look at the ‘behaviour’ of the strategies and how their behaviours can work in harmony or with a natural efficiency.
 An example is where parts fit together almost ‘naturally’ rather than being forced together by the designer’s will rather than coming together by applying the principles of craft: an efficiency resulting in an elegance, an economy and a certain ease of use.
 These traditional architectural principles of firmness, commodity and delight are based in the craft of building, without the aid of applied decoration.
 Applied decoration gives a deliberately false impression of a building’s form in relation to its purpose, functions or use.
 Newtecnic is mindful that buildings are a ‘sketch’ or approximation of some greater intention; their designs should point to what is missing in the design – what would be there if more advanced technologies were available.
 Newtecnic designs aim to use the minimum amount of material or the minimum number of components in order to achieve their objective of being as useful as possible to the user of the building.